vippsas/vipps-login-api/vipps-login-api-faq.md

 Keeping a unique and consistent identifier for the user over time is not a sufficient requirement.
 For this purpose Vipps offers a unique merchant specific user identifier that are delivered as part of the registration/login.
-This is the claim "sub" that is delivered based on the "openid" scope.
+This is the claim `sub` that is delivered based on the `openid` scope.
 This unique identifier will allow you to keep a consistent user profile even if the user changes contact information.